pointlesspun/hand-of-cards/README.md

   * [done] Change carousel scale based on whether or not the player is active

   * Move card & deck counter to carousel-container
+    * Extract counters and control buttons from card game component and make them semi decorators / composites
+    * Move orientation from layout config as it's not dependent on the first render
+    * (bug) both players seem to share the same draw pile ?
+    * north and south counters seem reversed
     * fix play animations so play & draw go the right position
   * update for small devices
   * add player count to html properties